Looking to get off the beaten path? If you need some travel inspiration for the year ahead, I’ve got you sorted!

 Åland Islands, Finland

 Beaches probably aren’t the first thing you think of when you picture Finland.
 But the idyllic Åland archipelago, an autonomous region between Finland and Sweden, is full of them.
 The archipelago has a unique culture that’s a distinct blend of the two countries, but the main draw is the area’s natural beauty.
 I fell in love with the rocky, pine-covered islands when I visited.
 The beaches are small and the water is chilly, but this is the perfect place for watersports like kayaking, SUP, and sailing.
-And it’s definitely a destination to consider for 2018.
+And it’s definitely a destination to consider.

 When it comes to Spain, the south coast has all the glory as a beach destination.
 But along the north coast you’ll find plenty of untouched coastal towns and near-deserted beaches.
 The region of Asturias is full of historic fishing villages, rocky coves, and serene beaches.
 I rented a bike and cycled from Llanes to Niembro along some of the area’s most beautiful coastline.
 Along the way, we stumbled across plenty of beaches that were totally empty, like this one…